google/physical-web/web-service/README.md

 ## How to run your own Physical Web Service

 You can run your own Service by taking a look at the [source code](https://github.com/google/physical-web/tree/master/web-service) and following typical [App Engine deployment documents](https://cloud.google.com/appengine/docs/python/gettingstartedpython27/uploading), or try it locally first by using a [development server](https://cloud.google.com/appengine/docs/python/tools/devserver).
+Eventually, you will want to update the `app.yaml` to create a new application ID, and take a look at `config.SAMPLE.json`.

-If you are building one of our sample apps and would like to use your own Physical Web Service, you can change the endpoint by modifying a single URL:
+If you are building one of our sample apps and would like to use your own Physical Web Service, you can change the endpoint by modifying:

 * Android: Update the `METADATA_URL` in [`MetadataResolver.java`](https://github.com/google/physical-web/blob/master/android/PhysicalWeb/app/src/main/java/org/physical_web/physicalweb/MetadataResolver.java) and `proxy_go_link_base_url` in [`strings.xml`](https://github.com/google/physical-web/blob/0bcd438bb3f6f7ef7ff593fd4fed987daa07ed37/android/PhysicalWeb/app/src/main/res/values/strings.xml)
 * iOS: Update the `METADATA_SERVER_HOSTNAME` in [`PWMetadataRequest.h`](https://github.com/google/physical-web/blob/04f88137a67488b17e30beefb1ffcafe7242c7f2/ios/PhyWeb/Backend/PWMetadataRequest.h)